-Synopsis: When one play accounts for 1/3 of your career total for sacks and 1/2 of your career total for forced fumbles, you didn’t have a good career.
-Specifically, I’m referencing Jamal Reynolds and his totals of three sacks and two forced fumbles in 18 career games.
-Basically, those numbers could be confused with J.J.
+Synopsis: Excluding the strip sack in the featured imagine, former Packers DE Jamal Reynolds tallied 2 sacks and 1 forced fumble in his unproductive 18-game NFL career.
+Including the play, Reynolds’ career numbers could be confused with J.J.
 Watt’s totals from one game.
 As the 10th overall pick in the 2001 Draft, Reynolds got off to a slow start because of assorted injuries.
 Even after recovering, he couldn’t get on the field because his replacement played too well.
-And we’re expected to wonder why football players play injured or concussed.
-I wonder if Alex Smith agrees?
+And somehow, we act surprised when football players ignore injuries or concussions.
+I wonder if Alex Smith knows the feeling?

 HONORABLE MENTION: JAMAL REYNOLDS

 Jamal Reynolds came out of Florida State as a highly touted defensive lineman.
 A consensus First-Team All-American, Reynolds won the Lombardi Award as the NCAA’s Most Outstanding Lineman.
 Despite being relatively small (6’3” and 260 lbs.), he relied on his quickness to get by bigger offensive linemen.
 Unswayed by Reynolds’ size, the Packers took him 10th overall in the 2001 draft.
 In fact, they even traded a future Pro Bowl quarterback just to move up seven spots just to get him.
 But more about the trade later.

 Reynolds stumbled out of the gate and missed the first ten games of his rookie season due to assorted injuries.
 The 2001 10th overall pick couldn’t get on the field after recovering from them because Kabeer Gbaja-Bimili filled in nicely.
 Of note, the 2000 5th round pick finished the year with 13.5 sacks and three forced fumbles.